Duplin Winery’s Myrtle Beach Tasting Room

 The North Myrtle Beach location has two unique offerings.
 One is that visitors can watch the bottling process.
 This is the same set up that Duplin Winery started with, which is really interesting to see.
 Jonathan let me go through the bottling process and it was awesome!
 The second, is that the winery has live music on the back patio from 4:30-7:30 daily.
 The patio is a great place to come and relax.

 The Rose Hill location sees more than 100,000 visitors each year.
 They offer several special events including Murder Mystery Dinners, a Christmas Show, Valentine’s Day Dinner, and annual Grape Stomp Festival.
 All of their events sound like a blast.
 See the Duplin Winery’s website for a complete schedule.

 If you love Duplin’s wine, sign up for their Heritage Club.
 This will give you a discount on all purchases, first access to new wines, and exclusive events.
-The cost is $45 per quarter and you will receive quarterly shipments of three Duplin wines.
+The cost is $45 per quarter (as of 2017) and you will receive quarterly shipments of three Duplin wines.
 The Heritage Club is a tight knit group that often travels together.
 They have even gone on cruises in the past.

 Stop By Duplin!

 Whether you are on vacation in Myrtle Beach or live locally, the Duplin Winery is worth a visit.
 Their Muscadine wines are awesome and you are sure to have a great time!

 Taylor Pittman Hardy wrote this article.

 Check out some of our other South Carolina posts: